ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

       MACHINE: macos
       ACCOUNT: none

-For a detailed understanding of these variables, see :numref:`Section %s <user>`.
+For a detailed description of these variables, see :numref:`Section %s <user>`.

 Users do not need to change the ``platform:`` section of the configuration file for this tutorial.
 The default parameters in the ``platform:`` section pertain to METplus verification, which is not addressed here.
 For more information on verification, see :numref:`Chapter %s <VXCases>`.